 The craving of consumers for instant connection is what’s powering the next wave of innovation in the IoT and, although the concept has been around for about 20 years now, it is really starting to take off as technology has evolved to make connecting almost any object you can think of easy and affordable.
 Ericsson reports that the number of objects or devices connected to the cellular IoT is growing by about 19 percent per year, leading to an estimated 20 billion IoT devices connected in just the next couple of years, of which more than 3.5 billion will be connected by cellular.

 As mentioned, IoT devices can be connected to the internet by a variety of technologies, such as Wi-Fi or Bluetooth, or a proprietary local network such as LoRa, but cellular is the only technology that can provide ubiquitous coverage and meet our demand for immediate, uninterrupted, and always on connectivity.
 Cellular is the most reliable and secure connection available, and it works everywhere the same—all over the entire globe.
-We like this!
-And we want our own smart objects to just turn on and work anytime and anywhere without us having to set up networks or do anything else.
+Cellular IoT therefore enables our own smart objects to just turn on and work anytime and anywhere without us having to set up networks or do anything else.
 This is the beauty and simplicity of the always on and everywhere available cellular IoT.

 LTE-M and NB-IoT Make Cellular IoT Low Power and Affordable